 The National Association of the Deaf embraces core, legal, and community values, as follows:

 - Language.
 We value the acquisition, usage, and preservation of American Sign Language.

 - Culture.
-We value the right of deaf and hard of hearing Americans to share similar beliefs, sense of belonging, and experiences as a signing community.
+We value the right of Deaf, DeafBlind, DeafDisabled, and Hard of Hearing, and Late-Deafened Americans to share similar beliefs, sense of belonging, and experiences as a signing community.

 - Civil Rights.
-We believe in equality, dignity, and justice for all deaf and hard of hearing Americans.
+We believe in equality, dignity, and justice for all Deaf, DeafBlind, DeafDisabled, and Hard of Hearing, and Late-Deafened Americans.